HackYourFuture/JavaScript3/Week1/README.md

 > The `window` object is the most top-level object available to us in the browser.
 It contains the `document`, which contains all the HTML/CSS and JavaScript we write.
 Besides this, the `window` also contains a lot of other things we use when writing frontend code: `setTimeout()`, `alert()` and it even contains a reference to the `console` (from which we get `console.log()`).
 Try it out in the console if you want to see for yourself!

-By creating a new instance of this object we can start making AJAX requests!
+By creating a new instance of this object we can start making HTTP requests!

 ```js
 const xhr = new XMLHttpRequest();